 From 1011, the next prefix in a downward direction is giga- (109)(3.3 x 1011 Hz) (1 GHz / 109 Hz) = 330 GHz

 1 GHz 3.3 x 1011 Hz x ––––––– = 330 GHz 109 Hz

 Note that the unit of tera- (1012) is closer to the exponent in 1011, but we want the next unit smaller than our exponent.
 If we had converted to tera-, this is what would have resulted:(3.3 x 1011 Hz) (1 THz / 1012 Hz) = 0.33 THz

-0.33 fails the stipulation that the numerical value must be greater than (or equal to) 1.
+While there is absolutely nothing wrong with 0.33 THz, the 0.33 value fails the (sometimes unstated) stipulation that the numerical value must be greater than (or equal to) 1.

 This is a bit of an odd one because Å is not a SI-unit.
 However, we can express Å using a SI-unit:(5500 Å) (10¯10 m / 1 Å) = 5.5 x 10¯7 m

 Looking at the exponent in 10¯7, we select nano- (10¯9) as the next unit in the downward (or smaller) direction:(5.5 x 10¯7 m) (109 nm / 1 m) = 550 nm